ugorek000/VoronoiLinker/README.md

 It is bonus tool.
 Hide nearest socket to the cursor or unhide all sockets from the nearest node.

 = Voronoi Math =
-It is bonus for Voronoi Mixer.
+It is bonus for "Voronoi Mixer" tool.
 Pie to quickly select the math operation and automatically connect sockets.

 ---
 ### Hotkeys